Part Three: Remuneration

 - The daily rate payable shall be equivalent to 1/10 of the fortnightly rate.

-- A part time employee’s salary shall be paid at one fortieth of the applicable full-time weekly salary for each hour of work as defined as by the hours of work clause 1.6(g).
+- A part-time employee’s salary shall be paid at 1/40th of the applicable full-time weekly salary for each hour of work as defined as by the hours of work clause 1.6.h.

 - Long-term Relievers